bjssacademy/advanced-tdd/chapter06/chapter06.md

 }
 ```

 Obviously, we could make other decisions.
 Maybe `Add()` should not check anything, and that is done elsewhere.
 The basket could simply silently fail, and not add the unknown item.
-That sounds suitably only for a student exercise, but you never know.
+That sounds suitable only for a student exercise, but you never know.

 Writing tests for exceptional behaviours - and the code that handles them - is a critical part of writing robust software.